Employees Withholding Allowance Certificate: Everything You Need to Know

 If filing as head of household, reporting additional allowance is also permitted.

-The Internal Revenue Service requires a W-4 form for every employee hire.
+The Internal Revenue Service requires a W-4 form for every employee hired.

-The W-4 form provides the exemption and withholding status for each employee, helping the employer withhold accurate federal income tax amounts when the employer process payroll
+The W-4 form provides the exemption and withholding status for each employee, helping the employer withhold accurate federal income tax amounts when the employer processes payroll.

 Additional allowances are obtainable for additional tax credits reporting itemized deductions.